wnk4242/wnk4242.github.io/_pages/research.md

 - The application of Bayesian meta-analysis in the evaluation of direct replications

-   Psychologists are currently faced with a pressing methodological challenge: developing a universally accepted, empirically validated framework to evaluate outcomes of replications.
-In my dissertation, I propose adopting the Bayesian hypothesis testing within a meta-analytic framework and explore how well such an approach answers the following question: _“Do the pooled data from all replications support or refute the presence of the psychological effect?”_ More importantly, my research expands our understanding by answering an essential follow-up question: _“How often are our conclusions about the replicability of original studies incorrect, based on their replications?”_
+   Psychologists are currently faced with a pressing methodological challenge: developing a  framework to evaluate outcomes of replications.
+In my dissertation, I propose adopting the Bayesian hypothesis testing within a meta-analytic framework and explore how well such an approach answers the following question: _“Do the pooled data from all replications support or refute the presence of the psychological effect?”_ More importantly, my research expands our understanding by answering an essential follow-up question: _“How often are our conclusions about the replicability of original studies incorrect, based on their replications?”_ My long-term objective is to develop a empirically validated statistical framework for the assessment of replications of advanced and complex research designs.

 - Credibility of research findings in educational psychology